stsewd/tree-sitter-rst/README.md

 ## Design decisions

-- The content from directives is interpreted as RST, but in the spec it's a literal block.
-  Maybe have a list of directives that don't interpret the content as RST?
-  Or leverage this to language injection?
 - Should we include the literal block mark as part of the literal block?
 - Validate length of adornments in sections?